 - Add to a blender.

 - Blend, starting on low and gradually increasing to high.
-Blend on high for about 30 seconds to make sure the mixture is smooth.
+Blend on high for about 30 seconds to make sure the mixture is very smooth.

 Blend super smooth for the best texture.